chalamkotahemanth/Reporting-And-Dashboard/README.md

 Visualization-ready data for dashboards.
 Modular code design for integration with the core banking backend.

-**This implementation aligns with the hackathon’s goal of creating scalable backend solutions that can evolve into enterprise-level systems.
-**
 **🧍‍♂️ Candidate Details
 **
 Name: Hemanth C